Introduction

 The user data directory contains the following files:

 • garbage.
-This is used internally for deleting directories.
+This is a holdover from Crymap 1.x, and was used internally for deleting directories.
 It is safe to fully delete all its contents at any time.
 Crymap itself aggressively cleans it.

 • keys.
 A directory containing the user’s RSA keys.
 It is a critical part the user data needed for accessing the user’s mail.